sana-ullah305/auto-tor-ip-changer/README.md

 **Disclaimer:** This script is intended for educational purposes only.
 Users are advised to employ this tool responsibly and be mindful of legal considerations related to network activities in their respective regions.
 ```

-Feel free to copy and paste this content into your README.md file on GitHub.